craiggrummitt/SpriteKitEasingSwift/README.md

 This library extends upon the basic easing equations available in the SpriteKit framework by Apple.

-You have two ways to introduce SpriteKitEasing into your project.

-1. You can just drag the SpriteKitEasingSwift folder into your project.
-2. You can add the frameworks in the `_Archive` folder into your project.
-Follow the instructions [here](https://kodmunki.wordpress.com/2015/09/22/ios-9-universal-cocoa-touch-frameworks/comment-page-1/#comment-201) under the heading "Adding Frameworks to an App".

 Sprite Kit Easing makes available the following standard easing equations as SKActions.
 * Linear
 * Quadratic